 11. Are compliance programs a mitigating factor to reduce/eliminate liability for bribery offences in your jurisdiction?
-Please identify any guidance indicating what features a compliance program should have in order to provide an effective defence/mitigation.

 There is no legal obligation set forth for companies incorporated in Turkey to adopt a compliance program for fighting bribery.
 Therefore and since bribery is a criminal offence which can be committed by intention, existence of a compliance program is not accepted as mitigating factor to reduce/eliminate liability for bribery.